New Balance FuelCell Rebel v5 Running Shoe Review

 We tested the New Balance FuelCell Rebel v5 in men's U.S. size 9, as noted on the label for our pair.
 The color shown here is Urgent Red with Black and Silver Metallic.
 This model is also available in other colorways, including White with Black and Silver Metallic, Black with Silver Metallic and White, Mint Flash with Lab Green and Silver Metallic, and Angora with Earth Shadow and Sea Salt.
 Wide versions are available for both men (2E) and women (D).
 The design section applies only to the exact model we tested, but we expect other size and gender variants to perform similarly.

 The Rebel v5 now represents a shift toward comfort within New Balance's performance range, departing from its formerly sharp identity as a lightweight, speed-focused trainer.
-Compared to the Rebel v4, the v5 is softer, more cushioned, and more relaxed overall: less about agility, more about going easy.
-It now overlaps more with other models like the Fresh Foam X 1080v14, New Balance's max-cushion neutral trainer, though the Rebel remains more nimble.
-For plated performance, New Balance offers the FuelCell SuperComp Trainer v3 as a super trainer for uptempo and interval workouts, and the FuelCell SuperComp Elite v4 for racing.
+Compared to the Rebel v4, the v5 is softer, more cushioned, and more relaxed overall, focusing less on agility and more on going easy.
+It now overlaps more with other models, such as the Fresh Foam X 1080v14, New Balance's max-cushion neutral trainer; however, the Rebel remains more nimble.
+For plated performance, New Balance offers the FuelCell SuperComp Trainer v3 as a super trainer for uptempo and interval workouts, and the New Balance FuelCell SuperComp Elite v5 for racing.

 For more options, check out our recommendations for the best running shoes, as well as the best running shoes for men and the best running shoes for women.
 If you're after shoes well-suited for long runs, check out our recommendations for the best long-distance running shoes.